luizbgomide/EclipsePhase2e-ptbr/src/13/07-ais-and-muses.md

 ### Sleeving

-ALIs use their own individual infomorphs.
-ALIs may be sleeved into any morph with a cyberbrain.
-They cannot be downloaded into biomorphs with biological brains.
+Most bot/vehicle/device ALIs are hard-coded in as firmware (effectively “sleeving” it) and cannot move to other devices.
+Other ALIs have their own infomorphs (equivalent to a digimorph with DUR 40) but may resleeve into other infomorphs or any morph with a cyberbrain.
+They cannot sleeve biomorphs with biological brains.

 ## Muses